magento/devdocs/guides/v2.1/cloud/reference/discover-deploy.md

 When this script runs, you have access to all the services in your environment (Redis, database, and so on).

-If the `config.php` file does not exist in the codebase, static file deployment occurs during this phase.
+If the `config.local.php` file does not exist in the codebase, static file deployment occurs during this phase.
 This increases the length of your deploy phase and site maintenance.

 There are two default deploy hooks. `pre-deploy.php` completes necessary cleanup and retrieval of resources and code generated in the build hook. `bin/magento magento-cloud:deploy` runs a series of commands and scripts: